oxford-pharmacoepi/MegaStudy/README.md

 This repository contains all code and shiny applications for the MegaStudy

-## Phase of running Feasibility, and if you have passed, the Incidence Prevalence Code
+## Phase of running Feasibility, and if you have passed, go the Incidence Prevalence Code

-The DUS code is not ready yet as it is in testing phase.
-Information will follow in March/April.
+## If you have checked your IncidencePrevalence Results and uploaded them to the EHDEN teams space, go to the DUS Code

 ## Issues